1992–93 United States network television schedule (late night)

 These are the late night schedules for the four United States broadcast networks that offer programming during this time period, from September 1992 to August 1993.
 All times are Eastern or Pacific.
 Affiliates will fill non-network schedule with local, syndicated, or paid programming.
 Affiliates also have the option to preempt or delay network programming at their discretion.

+In January 1993, late-night talk show host David Letterman announced that he would be leaving NBC, his home for 11 years, to launch a new show on CBS.